-Smith is a 1987 graduate of the Curtis Institute of Music, where she studied with Myron Bloom and was a member of the Curtis Wind Quintet, which won a top prize in the Fischoff Chamber Music competition.
+Smith is a 1987 graduate of the Curtis Institute of Music, where she studied with Myron Bloom and was a member of the Curtis Wind Quintet, a top prize winner in the Fischoff Chamber Music Competition.
 Prior to studies at Curtis, Smith attended the Juilliard School and the University of Texas at Austin.
-Her teachers included Wayne Barrington, Greg Hustis and Michael Hatfield.
-She was named third horn of the Charleston (South Carolina) Symphony Orchestra while still a student at Curtis and joined the Fort Worth Symphony Orchestra as co-principal horn.
-She has performed at the Spoleto, Waterloo, Chautauqua, Keystone, Colorado Philharmonic and Aspen summer music festivals.
+Her teachers include Wayne Barrington, Greg Hustis and Michael Hatfield.
+While still a student at Curtis, she was named third horn of the Charleston (South Carolina) Symphony Orchestra and later joined the Fort Worth Symphony Orchestra as co-principal horn.
+She has performed at the Spoleto USA, Waterloo, Chautauqua, Colorado Philharmonic, National Repertory Orchestra and Aspen summer music festivals.

 Smith is a certified PADI (scuba) Divemaster and enjoys underwater photography